OxWearables/biobankAccelerometerAnalysis/README.md

 <h2>Under the hood</h2>
 We are using a combination of published methods to extract meaningful health information from accelerometer data.
-[Click here for detailed information on the data processing methods on our wiki](https://github.com/aidendoherty/biobankAccelerometerAnalysis/wiki/3.-Methods-Overview).
+[Clicke here for information on the data processing methods on our wiki](https://github.com/aidendoherty/biobankAccelerometerAnalysis/wiki/3.-Methods-Overview)

 ![Accelerometer data processing overview](http://journals.plos.org/plosone/article/file?id=10.1371/journal.pone.0169649.g001&type=large)